-Key Messages for Hurricane Milton Advisory 17: 4:00 AM CDT Wed Oct 09, 2024
+Key Messages for Hurricane Milton Advisory 18: 11:00 AM EDT Wed Oct 09, 2024

 1. A large area of destructive storm surge, with highest inundations of 10 ft or greater, is expected along a portion of the west-central coast of the Florida Peninsula.
-If you are in the Storm Surge Warning area, this is an extremely life-threatening situation, and you should evacuate as soon as possible if ordered by local officials.
+If you are in the Storm Surge Warning area, this is an extremely life-threatening situation.
+The time to evacuate, if told to do so by local officials, is quickly coming to a close.

-2. Devastating hurricane-force winds are expected along portions of the west coast of Florida, where a Hurricane Warning is in effect.
+Devastating hurricane-force winds are expected along portions of the west coast of Florida, where a Hurricane Warning is in effect.
 Milton is forecast to remain a hurricane while it crosses the Florida Peninsula and life-threatening hurricane-force winds, especially in gusts, are expected to spread inland across the peninsula.
 Preparations to protect life and property, including being ready for long-duration power outages, should be rushed to completion.